yunpengn/MacBook/README.md

 3. Now, you should have signed in with the "right" admin account.
 Go to `System Preferences` -> `Users & Groups` and:
     - Make sure there is only one account (the one you are using now), except for at most one guest account;
     - Change the profile picture of the current account.
+4. Connect to your favorite WiFi network.
-4. Everything is done with account part.
+5. Everything is done with account part.
 Now, re-open `System Preferences` and:
     - Go to `Language & Region`, change `first of the week` to Monday and tick the `24 hours`;
         - You may want to change the language here.
 If so, restart the device after the change.
     - Go to `iCloud`, log into your Apple iCloud account;